ACicmansky/LegalEase/memory-bank/journal/2025_05_12_langgraph_agent_strategy.md

 ## Overview

 Today we developed a comprehensive strategy for enhancing the LegalEases conversational agent using LangGraph to create a more sophisticated workflow for legal assistance.
-This represents a significant evolution from our current functional approach to a state-based graph that will enable more complex reasoning, better context management, and improved law retrieval capabilities.
+This represents a significant evolution from our current functional approach to a state-based graph that will enable more complex reasoning, better context management, and improved law retrieval capabilities with efficient law caching.

 ## Key Improvements